ua-data7/aiira-digital-twin/README.md

 **Display image**: Display image for the dataset.

 **Data store path**: Path to the dataset folder on the CyVerse datastore.
-Should start with `/iplant/home/...`
+Should start with `/iplant/home/...`.
+Required if **URL** field is not specified.

+**URL**: Alternatively an external URL can be specified if the dataset is not stored on CyVerse.
+Required if  **Data store path** field is not specified.

 **Permissions**: Only public datasets are supported currently, so select `Public`.